gowQC/mockup-cafe-landing-page/README.md

 - a gallery of the establishment along with pictures of the food served
 - an "About Us" section of the establishment
 - a news section dedicated to housing relevant stories regarding the cafe's communal impact onto an image slider on the page

+The page still needs responsive features to be implemented, but for now still resembles a solid portrayal of a landing page on desktop devices.